mafortin/GOUHFI/README.md

 ### `run_gouhfi`:

 - This is the command to obtain the whole brain segmentation into 35 labels from GOUHFI.
-The command `run_gouhfi` is used to (1) run the inference (i.e., segment your images using the trained model), (2) apply the post-processing step and (3), if desired, reorder the label values in the segmentations produced from GOUHFI (optional).
+    - The command `run_gouhfi` is used to (1) run the inference (i.e., segment your images using the trained model), (2) apply the post-processing step and (3), if desired, reorder the label values in the segmentations produced from GOUHFI (optional).
-    - More precisely, it changes GOUHFI's lookuptable (LUT) (i.e., label values from 0 to 35) to the FreeSurfer's LUT which is commonly used by the neuroimaging community.
+    -   More precisely, the third step changes GOUHFI's lookuptable (LUT) (i.e., label values from 0 to 35) to the FreeSurfer's LUT which is commonly used by the neuroimaging community.
 - We strongly recommend to use a GPU (anything with ~10 Gb of more of VRAM should be strong enough) to run the inference.
 CPU can be used but expect considerable computation time (ca. ~10 sec/subject on GPU and can be roughly ~75 times longer or even more on the CPU).
 - A few images are available for testing purposes in the `test_data` directory.